awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/view-projects.md

 ## Viewing your projects \(SDK\)<a name="view-projects-sdk"></a>

 A project manages the datasets and models for a single use case\.
 For example, detecting anomalies in machine parts\.
 The following example calls `ListProjects` to get a list of your projects\.
-The example then calls `DescribeProject` to get the current status of each project\.

 **To view your projects \(SDK\)**